smousavi05/Denoising-NeighSTFT/README.md

 # Neighbor Denoising in Short Time Fourier Transform
 ===========================================================================

-This repository contains MATLAB scripts and sample data for applying denoising method presented in:
+This repository contains MATLAB scripts and sample data for applying the denoising method presented in:

 Mousavi, S. M., and C. A. Langston (2016).
 Adaptive noise estimation and suppression for improving microseismic event detection, Journal of Applied Geophysics, 132, 116-124, doi:http://dx.doi.org/10.1016/j.jappgeo.2016.06.008.